Easy EdgeDB · Chapter 17

 };

 The first difference is that an alias uses := instead of extending.
 In other words, an alias is a computed expression.
 Also note that alias Vampire ends in a semicolon - again, because it is an expression.
 And since aliases are expressions and not standalone types, they can’t be inserted into a database.
-Instead, they point to data—usually a type that exists in the database—and can give it an extra shape on top of the original.
-You can query an alias, but you can’t insert one.
+Instead, they point to data — often a type that exists in the database — and can give it an extra shape on top of the original.
+So you can query an alias, but you can’t insert one.

 Copy